alexandrakurek/colorGame/README.md

 First, remember the colors of the cards.
 After 2 seconds they'll disappear.
 Your task is to find the pairs of colors.
 Game is finished when you will find them all.

 ## How to play?
 When you click on the black square its shows 1 color.
 Click on the next.
 If they are the same, points for you.
 If not?
 Try the next one.
+[Try it!](https://alexandrakurek.github.io/colorgame/)

 ## Technologies
 Project is created with: